Slide 1

 Networks of Change

-Networks of Change signifies collaboration between youth, educators, and local institutions to promote peace, inclusion, and active community participation across the Kurdistan Region and Iraq.
+Networks of Change signifies collaboration between youth, educators, and local governments to promote peace, inclusion, and active community participation across the Kurdistan Region and Iraq.
 Through its three core pillars the programme fosters dialogue, builds trust, and creates opportunities for young people to shape a more resilient and hopeful future.

 About NOC